cogment/cogment-doc/docs/reference/cogment-yaml.md

 sidebar_position: 1
 ---

-# Spec File
+# Specifications File

-The spec file (typically named `cogment.yaml`) is central to every Cogment project that use a Cogment SDK.
+The specifications file (typically named `cogment.yaml`) is central to every Cogment project that use a Cogment SDK.
 This file is used to define the specifics of a type of trials.
 It can also contain data (the `commands` section) used by the Cogment CLI tool.
 A generator tool specific to each SDK takes this file as its main input to, among other things, configure the SDK.

 The top level sections in the file are:

 -   [import](#import): Used to import other proto files into the definition of the project
 -   [commands](#commands): Optional.
-Defines commands that can be run by the Cogment CLI
+Defines the commands that can be run by the Cogment CLI
--   [trial](#trial): Define trial speficic properties
+-   [trial](#trial): Define trial specific properties
 -   [environment](#environment): Define environment specific properties
 -   [actor_classes](#actor-classes): Define actor specific properties (for each actor class)